What Is CMAF?January 23, 2019

 Have these been achieved?
 Yes-ish.

 CMAF will streamline server efficiency for serving most endpoints.
-And in recent demos, this new alternative enables sub-one-second latency.
+And in recent demos, this new alternative enables sub-three-second latency.

 That said, legacy devices and browsers that aren’t upgraded will still require unique container files for playback.
 Put another way, continuing to reach the broadest audience possible requires additional accommodations (and costs) that CMAF can’t retrospectively address.

 That’s where Wowza comes in.
 The Wowza Streaming Engine™ service supports video delivery across a variety of formats — including MPEG-TS, Apple HLS, and Adobe RTMP.
-That way, you can ensure video scalability as the adoption of CMAF-compliant devices continues to grow.
+This ensures video scalability as the adoption of CMAF-compliant devices continues to grow.

 What’s more, Wowza Streaming Engine is slated to support CMAF in the near future.
-Interested in receiving notification once this update is released?
-Sign up today and we’ll keep you in the loop.
+Interested in taking advantage of this emerging technology?
+Enroll in our early access program today.